CONTRACTUAL CAPACITY OF GOVERNMENT AGENCIES IN NIGERIA

 • approval and appointment of vendor; and

-In any contractual relationship with government agencies, the B2G vendor will always be the victim of procedural irregularities or non-compliance and business best practice requires it to engage a commercial lawyer to assist it with due diligence and contract documentation.
+In any contractual relationship with government agencies, the B2G vendor will always be the victim of procedural irregularities or non-compliance.

 Did you find this article helpful?